zackees/video-server/README.md

 [![Actions Status](https://github.com/zackees/webtorrent-movie-server/workflows/Ubuntu_Tests/badge.svg)](https://github.com/zackees/webtorrent-movie-server/actions/workflows/push_ubuntu.yml)

+# Installation

+  * Environmental variables
+    * PASSWORD - set to your password
+    * DOMAIN_NAME - set this to the url without the http:// part

 This open source video server uses blockchain technology to turn your viewers into decentralized rebroadcasters.
 Allows high quality streams at a fraction of the cost.

 # TODO: